 “Our goal is to bring the much needed education and awareness, locally and nationally, to pediatric cancer and offer a ray of hope to the families that are navigating through this journey.
 They desperately need our help as a community, and we want to let them know we are here for them,” stated Founder, Tina Tonascia.
 “It is our job to tell their story about pediatric cancer, in the hopes that one day we will be able to make a difference.”

-The GCOC, through your financial support, looks forward to continuing its growth and support of these children and their families.
+The GCOC, through your financial support, looks forward to continuing to grow and to further support these brave children and their families.

 For more information on the Golden Circle of Champions, please email us at firstname.lastname@example.org.
 For the latest news and event coverage, find us through social media at www.facebook.com/GoldenCircleofChampions/